 In general there are between ten and twenty students per class.

 A visa is a permit that allows a foreigner to enter and stay in Japan.

-There are various types of visas, such as a 90-day visa for temporary visitors for purposes such as sight-seeing, a maximum of 1-years student visa for studying, a working holiday visa, a working visa, a family visa, and a spouse visa.
+There are various types of visas, such as a 90-day visa for short-term stays for purposes such as sight-seeing, a 2-year visa for studying, a working holiday visa, a working visa, a family visa, and a spouse visa.